tu-yaxin/tu-yaxin.github.io/_projects/4-MSL.md

 ---
 <h2>On Modal Substitution Logic</h2>
 <ul type="circle">
-<li>We are exploring the extension of basic modal logic with an iterative substitution operator.
-For any monotone function in a complete lattice, one can obtain its least fixed-point by starting with the minimal element, iteratively applying the function to generate an approximation sequence and finding the limit of this sequence.
-However if we start with an arbitrary element, or the function is not monotone, then the approximation sequence oscillates instead of converge.
-We study the (iterative) substitution operation, the fundamental operation in generating the approximation sequence. </li>
+<li>For any monotone function in a complete lattice, one can obtain its least fixed-point by finding the limit of the approximation sequence obtained by starting with the minimal element and iteratively substituting the result of the function to be its input.
+However if we start with an arbitrary element, or the function is not monotone, then the approximation sequence sometimes oscillates instead of converging.
+We study the (iterative) substitution over basic modal logic, characterizing its power and applying it to analyze oscillations. </li>
 <li>Discussing with <a href='https://staff.fnwi.uva.nl/j.vanbenthem/'>Prof. Johan van Benthem</a>, <a href='http://www.fenrong.net/'>Prof. Fenrong Liu</a>, <a href='https://www.isichennai.res.in/~sujata/'>Prof. Sujata Ghosh</a>, and <a href='https://people.ucas.ac.cn/~lidazhu?language=en'>Prof. Dazhu Li</a>.</li>
 </ul>